-3 Summary, Status and Conclusions
+4 Summary, Status and Conclusions

-For those students desiring hardware and software computer engineering design skills, as well as the underlying theoretical knowledge to create complex, realistic digital systems, the new URI curriculum will offer a unique experience.
-We believe that our experiences with this ambitious, new approach to undergraduate curriculum should be a valuable model for programs around the world.
-The ICED curriculum is a novel attempt to bring the problems and opportunities of a long-term project into the undergraduate curriculum, allowing students to engineer complex digital systems from both software and hardware components, and to comprehend the structure of these systems, from networks to gate-level logic in a CPU.
-Many aspects of computer architecture are investigated, including Instruction Set Architecture, microarchitecture, system architecture, and network architecture.
-Hardware/software tradeoffs are studied throughout the curriculum.
+For those students desiring hardware and software computer engineering design skills, as well as the underlying theoretical knowledge, to create complex, realistic digital systems, the new URI curriculum will offer a unique experience.
+We believe that our experiences with this ambitious, new approach to undergraduate curriculum should be a valuable model for programs across the nation.

 ICED is becoming a reality; it has been approved, and became official with the Fall 1997 semester.
-Although only Freshman were required to begin the new curriculum this past Fall, Sophomores and Juniors were switched to the new curriculum at that time.
-Thus, the first students following ICED will graduate in one year.
+The Mentor donation was granted two years ago (Fall 1995).
+Since then we have used many of the CAD tools with great success in our courses.
+The new workstations were installed in the Summer of 1997, and were used in ELE 201/202 and 305 in the Fall.
+The lab stations have been purchased, and are being configured in time to be used by ELE 405 and 437 in the Spring.
+Although only Freshman were required to begin the new curriculum this Fall, Sophomores and Juniors were de facto switched to the new curriculum at that time.
+Thus, the first students following ICED will graduate in less than two years.